 Corporate Membership of Global Engineering Deans Council

 Airbus has played a pivotal role in promoting education in engineering through different partnerships and education programs.
-Being a corporate member of GEDC, the company is endeavouring to bring more and more skilled minds to the field of engineering.
-The GEDC Airbus Diversity Award is a joint initiative which recognises individuals and programmes that have succeeded in increasing diversity amongst the engineering student body worldwide.
+Being a corporate member of GEDC, the company is endeavoring to bring more and more skilled minds to the field of engineering.
+The GEDC Airbus Diversity Award is a joint initiative that recognizes individuals and programs that have succeeded in increasing diversity amongst the engineering student body worldwide.

 Global Partnership with The International Federation of Engineering Education Societies (IFEES)

 Airbus is a member of IFEES since 2012.
-International Federation of Engineering Education Societies (IFEES) is a global organization.
-It was found in 2006, at the American Society for Engineering Education’s Global Conference in Rio de Janeiro, Brazil.
-IFEES is proud to be leading the effort in connecting the world’s engineering education societies, and leveraging the collective strengths of all its members in order to improve engineering education worldwide.
+The International Federation of Engineering Education Societies (IFEES) is a global organization.
+It was founded in 2006, at the American Society for Engineering Education’s Global Conference in Rio de Janeiro, Brazil.
+IFEES is proud to be leading the effort in connecting the world’s engineering education societies and leveraging the collective strengths of all its members in order to improve engineering education worldwide.

 Airbus Global University Partner Programme (AGUPP)

-Airbus always has the vision to bring industry and education together, The company is running a Airbus Global University Partner Programme that connects a global network of universities to develop engineering and technology specialists of the future.
-This particular move in this direction has been very instrumental in terms of its future programmes in commercial aviation, defence, space and helicopters.
+Airbus always has the vision to bring industry and education together, The company is running an Airbus Global University Partner Programme that connects a global network of universities to develop engineering and technology specialists of the future.
+This particular move in this direction has been very instrumental in terms of its future programs in commercial aviation, defense, space, and helicopters.

 More to AGUPP

-The programme currently covers 26 universities in 13 countries.
-The programme is supported by a Campus team made of an Employment Marketing Manager and several Airbus employees acting as the company’s ambassadors.
-It is a unique opportunity for the students to interact with the management and technical teams to learn as well as become the leverage point of the company for its future programmes running at different divisions.
+The program currently covers 26 universities in 13 countries.
+The program is supported by a Campus team made of an Employment Marketing Manager and several Airbus employees acting as the company’s ambassadors.
+It is a unique opportunity for the students to interact with the management and technical teams to learn as well as become the leverage point of the company for its future programs running at different divisions.

 Example of a Collaboration with Nanyang Technological University in Singapore

-An example of Airbus collaboration in promoting AGUPP, is its association with three prominent universities of Singapore.
-Many of Airbus Innovations projects are performed in close cooperation with Nanyang Technological University (NTU), the National University of Singapore and the Singapore University of Technology and Design.
+An example of Airbus’s collaboration in promoting AGUPP is its association with three prominent universities in Singapore.
+Many Airbus Innovations projects are performed in close cooperation with Nanyang Technological University (NTU), the National University of Singapore, and the Singapore University of Technology and Design.
 These projects include an agreement between Airbus Defense and Space and NTU to study high-capacity satellite transmissions.
 This will create greater growth opportunities for its Space division across the globe.

-Airbus Vision on Taking Education And Business Together
+Airbus Vision of Taking Education And Business Together